 Entrance to an institution of higher education must be no later than the first fall semester following graduation from high school or a home-schooled program.
 Exceptions to this criterion may be granted on a case by case base for unusual circumstances such as individuals who enter the armed services immediately upon graduation from high school.

 Apply for Early Admission or Regular Admission

-Applicant must have the ability to participate in two summer internships provided by JAMP.
+Applicant must be able to participate in two summer internships provided by JAMP.
 (Usually end of May-end of June)

-A minimum 3.25 grade point average overall and 3.25 grade point average in Biology-Chemistry-Physics-Math (BCPM) courses is recommended; preference given to GPA's.
+A minimum 3.25 overall and Biology-Chemistry-Physics-Math (BCPM) GPA; preference given to higher GPA's.
 Grades from all courses completed before final selection meeting will be considered.